Service, supply and disposal for bus, rail and boats

 Vogelsang service equipment - from pump systems and cleaning cabinets to online monitoring

-Europe-wide, over 9 billion passengers boarded trains in 2015 (Source: Eurostat File “Evolution of rail passenger transport”; 2015) and in Germany alone, roughly 150 million people use long-distance trains or buses to travel from A to B every year (source: Destatis 2016).
-The logistical achievement behind this is immense – and that includes drinking water supply and waste water disposal on buses and trains.
-In addition to the fundamental investment in technical installations for supplying and pumping, all kinds of national and international regulations must be observed for hygienic reasons.
-A tight regulatory framework the manufacturers of the corresponding equipment components can only master with in-depth expertise.
+In Germany alone, roughly 150 million people use long-distance trains or buses to travel from A to B every year1.
+Europe-wide, more than 9 billion passengers boarded trains in 20152.
+The logistical achievement behind this is immense—and that includes the drinking water supply to buses and trains and disposal of their wastewater.
+In addition to the fundamental investment in technical installations for supply and disposal, all kinds of national and international regulations need to be observed for hygienic reasons.
+This is a tight regulatory framework that the manufacturers of the corresponding equipment components can only master with in-depth expertise.

 1 Source: Destatis 2016